dylanreed/dylan.blog/_posts/2007-05-29-related-posts.markdown

 tags: []
 comments: []
 ---

-<p>Harper recently hooked me up with the related post plug-in for my blog.
+Harper recently hooked me up with the related post plug-in for my blog.
 So check it out.
 If you travel to a posts page it gives you a bunch of related posts to go with it.
-I find this to be interesting and I just spent about 15 minutes reading all my old posts as they where related to people.</p>
+I find this to be interesting and I just spent about 15 minutes reading all my old posts as they where related to people.

-<p>I would love to see a map of how all the posts are related to each other.</p></p>
+I would love to see a map of how all the posts are related to each other.